submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ### 2. Export Services Across Clusters

-At this point, we have enabled secure IP communication between the connected clusters and formed the cluster set.
+At this point, we have enabled secure IP communication between the connected clusters and formed the cluster set infrastructure.
 However, further configuration is required in order to signify that a Service should be visible and discoverable to other clusters in the cluster set.
 This can be done by creating a `ServiceExport` object in each cluster within the namespace that the underlying Service resides in.
-When a
-`ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
+When a `ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
 Similarly, deleting the `ServiceExport` will stop exporting the Service.

 This guide uses a simple nginx server for demonstration purposes.

-{{% notice info %}}
+{{% notice note %}}
+In the example below, we create the nginx resources within the nginx-test namespace.
 Note that the namespace must be created in both clusters for service discovery to work properly.
-In the example below, we test with the default namespace which automatically exists, but if we were to test with a dedicated namespace, it needs to be created in both clusters.
 {{% /notice %}}

 #### Test ClusterIP Services